 Given the large volume of proposals and options put forward by Work Track members and noting the importance of providing context for each of these proposals, all options and proposals are included under the appropriate sub-sections of the deliberations in section f.

 e.
-What specific questions are the PDP WG seeking feedback on?
+What are the specific questions on which the PDP WG is seeking feedback?

 Overarching Issues